Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

 head(bio_picts)
 ```

-If you do not have access to the monthly biomass estimates in the
+**NOTE:** If you do not have access to the monthly biomass estimates in
-FishMIP server, you can load the annual means we calculated in the step
+the FishMIP server, you can load the annual means we calculated in the
-above and continue to run all other code chunks in this notebook.
+step above and continue to run all other code chunks in this notebook.

 ``` r
 bio_picts <- read_csv("../Outputs/average_yearly_means_picts_1985-2100.csv")